vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 mailhandler: Fetches stories submitted by email.

+masquerade: Allow admins to see the site as other users.

+media_mover: Convert media files to common formats.

+messaging_sendto: Send stories via MMS or other messaging method.

 nodequeue: Manages the site homepage featured groups.

 og_user_roles: Assigns the "group-admin blogger" role to group managers.